Lordovos/reia.dev/README.md

 ## Contributing

-Any and all contributions are welcome--from feature requests, to bug reports.
+Any and all contributions are welcome&mdash;from feature requests, to bug reports.